Robodebt scheme: Debt recovery efforts

-In early January 2017, six months after the commencement of automated debt recovery, it was announced that the scheme had issued 169,000 debt notices, and recovered A$300 million.
+In early January 2017, six months after the commencement of automated debt recovery, it was announced that the scheme had issued 169,000 debt notices and recovered A$300 million.
 Based on these figures, it was suggested that a similar automated debt recovery system would be applied to the Aged Pension and Disability Pension, in order to potentially recover a further A$1 billion.

-The 2018 Australian federal budget indicated that the Robodebt data matching scheme would be extended into 2021, with the aim of recovering an additional A$373 million from welfare recipients.
+The 2018 Australian federal budget indicated that the Robodebt data matching scheme would be extended into 2021 with the aim of recovering an additional A$373 million from welfare recipients.

 Services Australia announced in September 2019 that expenditure on the Robodebt program was A$606 million while recouping A$785 million.

 Reactions and critiques

-Opponents of the Robodebt scheme say that errors in the system have led to welfare recipients paying non-existent debts or debts that are larger than what they actually owe, whilst some welfare recipients have been required to make payments while contesting their debts.
+Opponents of the Robodebt scheme said that errors in the system were leading to welfare recipients paying non-existent debts or debts that were larger than what they actually owed, whilst some welfare recipients had been required to make payments while contesting their debts.
 In some cases, the debts being pursued dated back further than the ATO requests that Australians retain their documentation.
-Particular criticism has focused on the burden of proof being moved from Centrelink needing to verify the information, to being on the individual to prove they did not owe the funds, with human interaction being very limited in the dispatch of the debt letters.
+Particular criticism focused on the burden of proof being moved from Centrelink needing to verify the information, to being on the individual to prove they did not owe the funds, with human interaction being very limited in the dispatch of the debt letters.
+The system also did not explain the details of the overpayment including when the overpayment occurred or how the debts were calculated.

-Politicians from the Australian Labor Party, Australian Greens, Pauline Hanson's One Nation and Independent Andrew Wilkie, have criticized the scheme and its automated debt calculation methods.
-The scheme has also been criticized by advocacy groups for people affected by poverty, disadvantage and inequality, including the Australian Council of Social Services (ACOSS) and the Saint Vincent de Paul Society.
+Politicians from the Australian Labor Party, Australian Greens, Pauline Hanson's One Nation, and Independent Andrew Wilkie criticized the scheme and its automated debt calculation methods.
+The scheme was also criticized by advocacy groups for people affected by poverty, disadvantage, and inequality, including the Australian Council of Social Services (ACOSS) and the Saint Vincent de Paul Society.